Plymouth and Dartmoor Railway: Turnchapel branch

-On 2 August 1883 the P&DR obtained powers to build a line to Turnchapel; it succeeded in building a bridge over the Plym near Laira road bridge, opened as far as Plymstock (then called Pomphlett) in 1887.
+On 2 August 1883 the P&DR obtained powers in the Plymouth and Dartmoor Railway Act 1883 (46 & 47 Vict. c. cxxxix) to build a line to Turnchapel; it succeeded in building a bridge over the Plym near Laira road bridge, opened as far as Plymstock (then called Pomphlett) in 1887.
 The LSWR took over the powers for the branch, and they opened it on 1 January 1897.

 Final years of the P&DR

 Towards the end of the nineteenth century the P&DR had lost the quarry traffic from Dartmoor (to the Princetown Railway) and practically all the general merchandise traffic.
-The Lee Moor line flourished as the trade in the mineral flourished, and the china clay work therefore dominated the residue of the Company.
-In 1916 the rails on the disused section above Cann Wood were recovered for scrap, and under the Railways Act 1921 the Company was transferred to the new Southern Railway.
+The Lee Moor line flourished as the trade in the mineral flourished, and the china clay work therefore dominated the residue of the company.
+In 1916 the rails on the disused section above Cann Wood were recovered for scrap, and under the Railways Act 1921 the company was transferred to the new Southern Railway.
 In practice this referred to the short branches around the Cattewater.
 The Lee Moor Tramway continued in use, traversing the southern end of the P&DR main line, and the entire section of route from Lee Moor to Laira became colloquially known as the Lee Moor Tramway.